yocson/HandWritingDataSet/README.md

 This is an organized handwriting database from [IAM Handwriting Database](http://www.fki.inf.unibe.ch/databases/iam-handwriting-database).

-In the database, all images are mixed regardless of the writers.
+In the original database, all images are mixed regardless of the writers.
 The file "forms_for_parsing.txt" is provided for determine the relationship bewteen single handwriting and its writer.

-In this repository, 50 writers with the most handwriting images are selected and the images are categoried arrcording its writers.
-Convenient for train/validate/test split and lable.
+In this repository, 50 writers with the largest amount of handwriting images are collected and the images are categoried arrcording to its writer.
+Convenient for train/validate/test spliting and labling.

 ## Reference